ibm-cloud-docs/solution-tutorials/lamp-stack.md

   ![Add Slow Ping Monitoring](images/solution4/AddSlowPing.png)
   **Note** duplicate monitors with the same configurations wont be allowed, only 1 monitor per configuration can be created.

-    With that in place, you now will receive alerts if pings to the server Public IP failed or experiences slowness. **Note:** the server Public IP address is the WordPress site.
+4. Done, with that in place, you should now receive notification alert to your Bluemix account email address.
   ![Two Monitoring](images/solution4/TwoMonitoring.png)

-#### Server Usage
+### Server Usage
 1. Next, we want to track the usage to understand the current usage of the server memory and CPU, this can be found under the usage tab.
   ![Server Usage](images/solution4/ServerUsage.png)

 ## Server Security
-With Bluemix Virtual Servers, you have several security options, we are going to explore the vulnerability scanner and server firewalls.
+With Bluemix Virtual Servers, you have several security options like vulnerability scanner and add-on firewalls.

-#### Vulnerability Scanner
+### Vulnerability Scanner
-There is a builtin vulnerability scanner option available to under the Virtual Server dashboard.
 The vulnerability scanners scans the server for any vulnerabilities related to the server.
-To do a vulnerability scan, follow the steps below.
+To run a vulnerability scan on the server follow the steps below.

-1. Using Bluemix dashboard, select your server and then click on the security tab.
+1. From the dashboard, select your server and then click on the security tab.
-2. Click on the SCAN button and to start the scan.
+2. Click on the **scan** button and to start the scan.
 The scan can take up to 10 minutes depending the type of application running on your server.
-3. Once the scan is complete, you should see "Scan Complete" button.
+3. Once the scan is completed, you should see a "Scan Complete" button to view the scan report.
   ![Two Monitoring](images/solution4/Vulnerabilities.png)
-4. Click on the "Scan complete" button to view the result once the scan completed.
-Expand on each of the scan results to get more information on the scan report.
+4. Click on the "Scan complete" button to view the report.
+View the report for any vulnerabilities.
+Expand on each of the results by clicking on the -+ buttons on the right.
+The report should look like below:
   ![Two Monitoring](images/solution4/VulnerabilityResults.png)

-#### Firewalls
+### Firewalls
+Another way to secure the server is by adding firewall to the server.
 With Bluemix Virtual Servers, you have several firewall options that provide an essential security layer.
 The firewall options are provisioned on demand, without service interruptions.
 The firewall services prevent unwanted traffic from hitting your servers, reducing the likelihood of an attack and allowing your server resources to be dedicated for their intended use.

 Firewalls are available as an add-on feature for all servers on the Infrastructure public network.
 As part of the ordering process, you can select device-specific hardware or a software firewall to provide protection.
 Alternatively, you can deploy dedicated firewall appliances to the environment and deploy the virtual server to a protected VLAN.
 Learn more on firewalls [here](http://knowledgelayer.softlayer.com/topic/firewall).